ryuuart/webgl-app-playground/README.md

 ### 12/17/2019

+#### Images

+`THREE.TextureLoader`

+This will give us a `sampler2D` in the fragment shader.

 #### Preload

 **Preload** is arguably one of the most important parts of getting a WebGL app done right.
 If the stuff isn't loaded and you attempt to work with that _uncreated_ stuff, you get infested with bugs you don't even know where.
 It's likely because something didn't load on time or it's just not ready yet.
 For now, there are 2 _very_ important things that must be loaded before doing _anything_.
 That's **scroll** for virtual scroll and positioning, and **Resources** for loading images, videos, and other things that should be downloaded beforehand.

 For virtual scroll, it's loaded on `window.load`, and for resources, it's loaded in `assets.js` with `resource-loader`.

 During load, it's a good idea to have a load screen.
+This is handled on the `onProgress` event "hook" in `assets.js`.

 #### Virtual Scroll...